saurabhaloneai/image-cap/README.md

 - Image Encoding: The encoder processes input images to produce feature maps.

 - Shape of features: (batch_size, num_features, encoder_dim).

 - Caption Generation: The decoder uses these features and the input captions to generate word predictions.

 - Outputs (outputs): Tensor of shape (batch_size, seq_length, vocab_size) containing predicted word scores.

-- Attention Weights (alphas): Tensor of shape (batch_size, seq_length, num_features) indicating where the model is focusing for each word.

-**Output**

-- outputs: Predicted captions for the images.

-- alphas: Attention weights showing the model's focus during word generation.